Alex Berger

+Alex Berger (born March 22, 1962) is a producer, creator, consultant and entrepreneur in the media field.

 Biography

 Childhood and family

 He was born March 22, 1962, in Philadelphia in the US.
 He is the son of Francine Dreyfus-Berger, a French painter and Dr. Joseph Berger, PhD.

 In 1972, he moved to France with his parents and his sister Sylvie Berger.
 After a French schooling, he briefly studied at the University of Pennsylvania, then lived between the US and Europe.

 He currently lives in Paris, with his wife Florence Servan-Schreiber and their three children.